Nderim1/epilot-btc-guesser/README.md

     - curling GET https://d1d64qf74g.execute-api.eu-west-1.amazonaws.com/Prod/status to make sure it returns the current status of the game
 - Implement frontend
   - created a new React and Typescript project with Vite
-  - installed additional helper libraries: Tanstack query and Tailwind CSS
+  - installed additional libraries: Tanstack query, chart.js, heroicons and Tailwind CSS
+  - had to enable CORS in the API Gateway console to remove the CORS error